 Educational Issues are generally topics that relate to patient education, staff development/continuing education of practicing nurses (methods/strategies or an in-depth examination of a particular health condition), and formal nursing education (controversies, regulatory or policy issues).
 The description of the educational session should include a statement of purpose for the session, a description of the background and importance of the topic, a description of what will be covered, and future directions.

 The application process is a blind review (i.e., the reviewers are unaware of the applicant's identity).
 Therefore, applicants should be careful not to disclose their identity when describing their qualifications to present on their particular topic.
 Applications to present at the 2018 conference will be selected based on level of expertise of the presenter and evidence of an advanced level of knowledge.
-Notification for acceptance of abstracts for Concurrent Sessions will be made in February 2018.
-Notification for acceptance of Paper and Poster Presentations will be made in April 1, 2018.
-If you have any questions, please contact email@example.com.
+Notification for acceptance of Poster Presentations will be made in June 1, 2018.
+If you have any questions, please contact firstname.lastname@example.org.

 We hope you have found the above explanations helpful and look forward to reading your abstract submission.
 Deadline to apply is May 1, 2018